smarter-sh/community/committee-steering/governance/sig-governance.md

 ### Subproject Requirements

-Subprojects broadly fall into two categories, those that are directly part of [Kubernetes] core and those that are tool, driver, or other component that do not adhere to the Kubernetes release cycle.
+Subprojects broadly fall into two categories, those that are directly part of [Smarter] core and those that are tool, driver, or other component that do not adhere to the Smarter release cycle.

-**Kubernetes Core Subprojects**
+**Smarter Core Subprojects**
 - *MUST* use the [KEP] process for introducing new features and decision making.
 - *MUST* Adhere to release test health requirements.

-**Non Kubernetes Core Subprojects**
+**Non Smarter Core Subprojects**
 - *SHOULD* define how releases are performed.
 - *SHOULD* setup and monitor test health.